AdvaniaSE/PowerShellFundamentals/05. Variables/Detailed.md

 $MyFiles[0]
 $MyFiles[1]
 $MyFiles[2]
-# You can also use range conotation, '..', to get a series of results.
+# You can also use range operator, '..', to get a series of results.
 $MyFiles[0..10]
 ```